 Big 12: Almost every game is televised.
 A few may still be available only through the individual team’s website for a charge.

-Big West: All games other than Hawai’i’s are streamed for free through the conference website.
-Hawai’i’s home games are streamed through the school’s website for free for those not in the state.
-In Hawai’i, they are streamed through the OCSports wesbite.
+Big West: All games are streamed for free through the conference website.
+Hawai’i home games may not be available online to those in Hawai’i, where they are televised on Spectrum Sports.

 Colonial: All games are streamed for free through the conference website, except for Delaware home games, which are streamed for free through the school website.